faceslog/faces-discord-js/README.md

 *https://docs.genius.com/*<br />

 ## TO FIX:
-steam commands
+Steam commands is prompting only CSGO game

 ## TO DO:
-Remplace loggin json file by a Mongodb system :) <br />
+Replace messages loggin into a json file by a Mongodb system :) <br />

 Have Fun :)